FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-how-i-started-with-home-automation.md

 ## The start

 I live in a flat where I have a bathroom which has no window itself and a vent fan installed which sucks moist air out of the room during and after a shower before it causes damage or mold.
-The ventilator is combined with the light so when the light is on a few seconds later the ventilator starts and when I turn the light off the ventilator runs for a bit and turns off then as well.
+The ventilator is combined with the light switch in the bathroom.
+So when the light is on a few seconds later the ventilator starts and when I turn the light off the ventilator runs for a bit and turns off then as well.

-However, we have to leave the ventilator/light on until the air is dry as we think it is dry and then turn it off manually.
+However, we have to leave the ventilator/light on until the air is as dry as we want it to (guessing the humidity) and then turn it off manually.
 Which was not a situation for because I had no measurement how much humidity and temperature we have in the bathroom.
+Switching the light off would cause the ventilator to run a bit, but that was not enough for me.
 So this was the starting point.
 I wanted to measure the temperature and humidity to see when to switch off the light/ventilator.

 I went with something like this in the first place